DeadmanXXXII/DeadmanXXXII/README.md

 # Navigation

-## Welcome to the Profile of DeadmanXXXII

 ### This is a collection of repositories created and managed by DeadmanXXXII AKA Blu Corbel.

 ### Below you'll find a categorized list of repositories for easy navigation.
+Just click.

 #### Education